-

 Joy and happiness can be experienced through all our interactions which include work.

-Our work needs to be more than just be a job.
 Whether we are artists, educators, healthcare professionals, managers, scientists or even entrepreneurs, many of us find genuine joy in our work.
-Some days, we may feel this is strenuous and tiring while other days, it is productive and creative but all occupations, team work, making a difference and showing skill can all enable us to feel pride and success.
+Some days, we may feel this is strenuous and tiring while other days, it is productive and creative but in all occupations, team work and making a difference alongside showcasing our skills can enable us to feel pride and success.

 What we all need is time to feed our soul!